Maandelijks Dreigingsrapport SOC

 arthur.vanvliet@pinewood.nl

-Pinewood Security Bulletin – Active exploitation of Citrix NetScaler vulnerability (CVE-2023-4966)
+Pinewood Security Bulletin – Active exploitation of a new NetScaler vulnerability

 For English, see below.